lrossi95/lrossi95.github.io/content/courses/course2/index.md

     Econometric Analysis: Once the policy is identified, students apply econometric models to evaluate the effects of this policy on traffic metrics.
 This involves hypothesis testing to ascertain the impact on accident frequencies, air quality improvements, and traffic flow enhancements.

     Interpretation and Reporting: Students interpret their analytical results to determine the efficacy of the policy.
-They must consider external factors that could influence their results, such as seasonal variations or concurrent infrastructure projects.

 4. Assessments:
 The course assessment is a final presentation where students showcase what they learned during the course through a detailed analysis of the traffic dataset.

-## Target Audience
+### Target Audience

 This course is ideal for graduate students in engineering who are interested in applying quantitative analysis to policy and economic research.
 It is also suitable for professionals in economics, public policy, and related fields seeking to upgrade their econometric skills.